Generalisations of multiple zeta values to rooted forests: Applications to conical zeta values

 Furthermore, if a decorated cone lies in $\overline{\Phi}(\calf_{\N^*}^{\rm conv})$ it is called a {\bf convergent decorated tree-like cone}.
 We write $\calct_\N$ the set of decorated tree-like cone and $\calct_\N^{\rm conv}$ the set of convergent decorated tree-like cone. \end{defn} Let us recall before (Definition \ref{def:conv_forest_series}) that a $\N^*$-decorated forest is convergent if the decorations of each of its roots are greater or equal to 2.
-A key result are the following simple properties of the map $\overline{\Phi}$. \begin{prop} For any non-empty convergent forest $(F,d_F)\in\calf_{\N^*}^{\rm conv}$, the conical zeta values $\zeta(\overline{\Phi}(F,d_F))$ is convergent and
+The following simple properties of the map $\overline{\Phi}$ are a key result. \begin{prop} For any non-empty convergent forest $(F,d_F)\in\calf_{\N^*}^{\rm conv}$, the conical zeta values $\zeta(\overline{\Phi}(F,d_F))$ is convergent and

 \end{prop} \begin{proof} Let $(F,d_F)$ be any convergent forest.
 Up to relabelling, we can identify its vertices set $V(F)$ with $[N]$ for some $N\in\N$: $V(F)=\{1,\cdots,N\}$.
 First let us observe that, for any $\vec n=(n_1,\cdots,n_N)\in\N^N$ and $i\in V(F)$ we have